 - Great leaders dare to be different.
 They don’t just talk about risk-taking; they actually do it.
 One of her leaders shared with her the fact that the most impactful development comes when you are able to build the emotional stamina to withstand people telling you that your new idea is naïve or reckless or just plain stupid.

 Understanding these, she says, will determine your effectiveness as a 21st-century leader.

-However, I’ve found these are still just a little wide of the mark for those leaders or managers who are trying to make a difference in their day to day work.
+However, I’ve found these definitions are still just a little wide of the mark for those leaders or managers who are trying to make a difference in their day to day work.
 What we find in our sessions is the need for a framework they can use to identify the DIFFERENCE – i.e. when they’re doing it ‘right’.
-That is, when to lead or when to manage, and something to help them decide when they should use the different styles.
+That is, identifying the need for leading versus managing and when they should do which.
+They’re looking for something to help them decide when they should use the different styles.